Joohansson/NanoRPCProxy/README.md

 Ensure that [Docker](https://docs.docker.com/get-docker/) is installed.

-In order to run the public image with default (no) config:
+In order to run the latest stable image with default (no) config:

     $ docker run -it nanojson/nanorpcproxy:latest

-Or to build and run from source:
+You can also pull the master branch (:master) or previous release tags.
+To build and run from source:

 Step into the `src/` folder.
 Build image: